IshaSingh0228/TerraformVault/VaultBasic.md

 Server Mode
 -----------
 - To start the server in Server mode, run command: ``` vault server -config=<path_to_file> ``` <br />
-  This mode is recommended for a non-development environment, stage or production environemnt.
+  This mode is recommended for a non-development environment, stage, or production environmnt.
 It requires a configuration file, which can be either HCL or JSON format.
   Example of how the configuration file can be structured
 ```
 ui=true